|Monthly Principal & Interests :||$1,449.42|

 To determine your front-end ratio, multiply your annual income by 0.28, then divide that total by 12 for your maximum monthly mortgage payment.

+Here is a table of common mortgage programs, who they cater to & what their limits are.
 Different lenders have different criteria for their maximum front- and back-end ratios and other factors that consider to determine how much you qualify to borrow.
 In particular, loan programs from the U.S. Department of Agriculture, Veterans Affairs and the Federal Housing Administration have very stringent criteria, which may also include specific caps on your income, regardless or how low your debt levels are.

 Though you will need to meet with a mortgage lender to get a precise understanding of how your financial circumstances affect how much money you can afford to borrow, using the above income qualification calculator can help you get an understanding of what you are likely to be able to afford before you ever start the process of looking for a home or getting pre-qualified for a mortgage.